 Anytime a student is being checked out of school, parents/guardians must present proper photo ID (Driver License/ID) to the attendance secretary and complete the check-out form.
 Only those who are listed in the school database will be permitted to checkout a student.
 Students will not be granted permission to leave campus unless parents or guardians are reached.
+This includes students who are 18 years of age or older.
 Students who leave without checking out will receive an unexcused absence.
 This includes leaving for lunch and not returning to school.